rnieva/WeatherService1/README.md

 # WeatherService1
 It´s a App Web that compares the temperature between two cities using a Web Service for get the weather information.

-- Technical Features: ASP, .NET Framework 4.5.2, SOAP Protocol, C#, XML.
+- Technical Features: ASP, .NET Framework 4.5.2, using Web Service, SOAP Protocol, C#, XML.

 Main Window